 Sweden has also signed the Paris Convention, the TRIPS Agreement and the London Agreement.

 The Federal Patents Act and the Federal Ordinance on Patents govern patents.
+Switzerland is also a member of the European Patent Convention.

 The legal framework with regard to patents for inventions and utility models in Ukraine includes Civil Code of Ukraine dated January 16, 2003 and the Law of Ukraine "On Protection of the Rights to Inventions and Utility Models" dated December 23, 1993.
 Further, Ukraine is a member to the Paris Convention for the Protection of Industrial Property, Patent Law Treaty and Patent Cooperation Treaty as well as Budapest Treaty on the International Recognition of the Deposit of Microorganisms for the Purposes of Patent Procedure.